JulianAlexander/Data-Analytics-Projects/API Creation with Flask and SQL Alchemy/README.md

+# API Creation with Flask and SQL Alchemy
 Using Python, Flask, and SQL Alchemy, I've created an API containing temperature and preciptation data from Honolulu, Hawaii.

 Step 1 - Data Engineering